Tension in Abia LG as women, youths demand removal of chairman

-There was tension in Mgboko, the headquarters of Obingwa council area of Abia State as women and youths staged a protest march demanding the removal of the council chairman, Chief Michael Ibe Nwoke over alleged non performance.
+UMUAHIA—There was tension in Mgboko, the headquarters of Obingwa council area of Abia State,yesterday, as women and youths of the council,staged a protest march demanding the removal of the council chairman, Chief Michael Ibe Nwoke over alleged non performance.

 They urged the councillors of the council to employ all lawful means to remove Nwoke from office.